开发者 | coreessentials |

 Your site continues serving the WebP images.
 Uninstalling removes plugin settings but does not restore deleted images.

 It converts format.
-WebP's algorithm usually shrinks file size significantly without extra quality loss.
+WebP's algorithm shrinks file size significantly without extra quality loss.
 It does not downscale or apply custom compression levels in this version.

 Currently WebP only.
 AVIF may be added once browser support and server tooling are more mature.